bgavran/DNC/README.md

 The attention mechanisms are parametrized by the three learnable weight matrices, whose corresponding MatMul operation is marked with the cross circle symbol.
 The rest of the memory is fixed and, in a way, not subject to catastrophic forgetting.

+### Things I don't understand

+##### DNC sometimes doesn't work
+In certain scenarios, performance seems to be much more dependent on weight initializations than LSTM or similar recurrent architectures.
+In other words, sometimes the loss doesn't converge.
+Sometimes the loss doesn't seem like it's converging and then suddenly it drops to zero.

+It seems to happen only on copy and repeat copy task when the network capacity is really low (low memory size/word size/controller capacity).

+This implementation uses tf.random\_normal initialization with stddev = 0.1.
+Xavier and orthogonal initializations didn't seem to make a difference.

+##### Sometimes there's NaN's

+In the same scenarios the network tends to get NaN's in the computational graph.
+I've noticed it tends to happen after it gets on a completely wrong track and then is unable to solve it.
+Curriculum learning seems to help diminish it, but it still sometimes happen.

+##### Gradient clipping seems to be needed

+Without clipping, exploding gradients happen periodically, loss increases and network unlearns some of the things.
+In bAbI task, the network immediatelly learns which type of words should the answer contain.
+Without clipping, sometimes it unlearned such a basic thing and it had the funny side effect of completely missing the point:

+Input:

+> wolves are afraid of cats . mice are afraid of wolves . cats are afraid of sheep . sheep are afraid of cats . gertrude is a mouse . jessica is a mouse . emily is a sheep. winona is a wolf . what is emily afraid of ? - what is gertrude afraid of ? - what is winona afraid of ? - what is jessica afraid of ?

+Output:
+> cat wolf football wolf

 ### A word on tensor contraction operations